granicz/SiteFi/README.md

 # 1. Configuring your blog

-A main configuration file is located in `src\Hosted\config.yml`.
-A sample configuration sets up the basics for your site:
+The main configuration file is located in `src\Hosted\config.yml`.
+Use this file to configure various site-wide aspects such as the URL you are deploying your blog to, your name, the default language for your articles, and RSS/Atom feed info.

 ```text
 serverUrl: http://mywebsite.com